ByJoker8625/MyJFQL/README.md

 # MyJFQL

-MyJFQL is an open source database management system for short dmbs developed by [JokerGames](http://jokergames.ddnss.de) .
+MyJFQL is an open source database management system for short dmbs.
 With this DMBS you can manage your database.
 It runs on all operating systems on which Java 11 is installed.
-MyJFQL uses [JFQL](http://jokergames.ddnss.de/documentation/) as a language and not like most other SQL.
+MyJFQL uses JFQL as a language and not like most other SQL.
 JFQL is similar to SQL but is very simplified.

 ### Features